shrmtmt/just1/README.md

 # README

-This is the [Just One](https://just1.onrender.com/) games source code.
+This is the [Just One](https://just1.onrender.com/) game's source code.

 This web app was created with the purpose of playing the Just One game face-to-face, without using the Just One card deck.